melezhik/outthentic/README.md

 This optional parameter sets base url or hostname of a service or application being tested.

-* `--ini' - test suite ini file path
+* `--ini' - configuration ini file path

+* `--yaml'- yaml configuration file path

-See [test suite ini file](#test-suite-ini-file) section for details.
+See [suite configuration](#suite-configuration) section for details.

-# Test suite ini file

-Test suite ini file is a configuration file where you may pass any additional data could be used in your tests:
+# Suite configuration

+Outthentic suites could be configurable.
+Configuration files contain a supplemental data to adjust suite behavior

+There are two type of configuration files are supported:

+* .Ini style format
+* YAML format

+.Ini  style configuration files are passed by \`--ini' parameter

+    $ strun --ini /etc/suites/foo.ini

-    cat suite.ini
+    $ cat /etc/suites/foo.ini

     [main]

     foo = 1
     bar = 2

-There is no special magic behind this ini file, except this should be [Config Tiny](https://metacpan.org/pod/Config::Tiny) compliant configuration file.
+There is no special magic behind ini files, except this should be [Config Tiny](https://metacpan.org/pod/Config::Tiny) compliant configuration file.

+Or you can choose YAML format for suite configuration by using \`--yaml' parameter:

+    $ strun --ini /etc/suites/foo.yaml

+    $ cat /etc/suites/foo.yaml

+    ---
+    foo : 1
+    bar : 2

-By default story runner script looks for file named suite.ini placed at current working directory.
+Unless user sets path to configuration file explicitly by \`--ini' or \'--yaml' story runner looks for the files named suite.ini and _then_ suite.yaml at the current working directory.

-You my redefine this by using suite_ini_file environment variable:

-    suite_ini_file=/path/to/your/ini/file

-Or by \`--ini' parameter of story runner:

-    strun --ini /path/to/your/ini/file

-Once suite ini file is read up one may use it in hook.pm files via config()
+If configuration file is passed and read a related configuration data is accessible via config() function, for example in hook.pm file:

     # cat story.pm